Chemical Engineering Program Overview

 The Chemical Engineering Program at The University of Iowa produces graduates with a strong foundation of scientific and technical knowledge and who are equipped with problem solving, teamwork, and communication skills that will serve them throughout their careers consistent with the following Educational Objectives:

-- To produce graduates who pursue careers as practicing chemical engineers in fields such as pharmaceuticals, microelectronics, chemicals, polymers/advanced materials, food processing, energy, or environmental engineering;
+- Attain careers as practicing chemical engineers in fields such as pharmaceuticals, microelectronics, chemicals, polymers/advanced materials, food processing, energy, biotechnology, or environmental engineering;

-- To produce graduates who pursue advanced studies in disciplines such as Chemical Engineering, Environmental Engineering, Medicine, Law, or Business;
+- Attain advanced studies in disciplines such as Chemical Engineering, Environmental Engineering, Medicine, Law, or Business;

 - Foster a personalized, supportive environment for all students by taking advantage of the unique combination of a small college atmosphere in a major research university;

 - Enrich the undergraduate experience through cultural diversity and international opportunities or experiential learning;

 - Provide a solid foundation and understanding of the fundamental principles of mathematics, science, and engineering;

 - Provide students with experience in learning and applying tools (e.g., computer skills) to solve theoretical and open-ended chemical engineering problems;

 - Provide students with opportunities to participate in multidisciplinary teams and to develop and practice written and oral communication skills, both within the team and to a broader audience;